gchure/reproducible_research/README.md

 ## Overview
 This repository sets out the skeleton of an organizational structure used for scientific research.
 It loosely follows what I have used for several of my research projects and I hope it inspires you to conduct your research in an open, reproducible, and honest manner.

-The layout of this repository is described below.

 ## Layout
+a
+The repository is split into

 ### Directories
 1. **`code`**:  Where all of the *executed* code lives.
 This includes pipelines, scripts, and figure files.